NielsdaWheelz/conductor-cli/docs/s0/s0_spec.md

 validation runs on the fully materialized spec (after applying flag sugar and rewriting prompt paths for `--prompt`).

-before creating a worktree, `agents run` must validate:
+before creating a worktree, `agency run` must validate:

 - `repo` exists and is a git repository
 - `base_ref` resolves in the repo